 Before shopping for car insurance online, make sure you understand whether you're signing up for a lead generation service.
 If you do use a lead generation service, you should understand that oftentimes you will be steered to a specific company, or a small number of companies that pay the most amount of money to the lead generation website.
 You will need to read the fine print in a web site's terms of service to really understand the company's model, and oftentimes the fine print is confusing.
 If it's not apparent to you how the website gets paid, it's probably lead generation.

-The benefits of using an online quoting platform is the ability to compare car insurance rates for multiple companies without having to enter your data numerous times.
+The benefits of using an online quoting platform are the ability to compare car insurance rates for multiple companies without having to enter your data numerous times.

-What to consider when picking a car insurance company
+What should you consider when picking a car insurance company?

-When picking which a car insurance company, it’s important to find a quality company — not just the one offering you the cheapest rate.
-Clearsurance has thousands of car insurance reviews from consumers who’ve had experiences with the companies you’re considering.
+When picking a car insurance company, it's important to find a quality company, not just the one offering you the cheapest rate.
+Clearsurance has thousands of car insurance reviews from consumers who've had experiences with the companies you're considering.

 Each car insurance company has a rating that's based solely on customer feedback.
 You can check out the best car insurance companies according to consumers, and filter the list by only the top companies available in the state you live in.

 Here are the steps we recommend taking in order to identify the car insurance company you select.